 South/North County Trailway.
 Paved multi-use path runs the length of Westchester County and is a great connector to other routes.
+At the north end, connect to the Putnam Trailway & Maybrook Trailway.

 Long Island Sound: Some nice routes from Pelham Bay to Larchmont.